glennfawcett/cockroachdb_troubleshooting/issues/hotrange/repo_single_hotvalue.md

 EOF
 ```

-**Run workload binary with qall.sql:**

-Monitor the workload from the DB Console to see QPS and CPU actvity.
+Monitor the workload from the DB Console to see QPS and CPU actvity as you run the following tests.

 **Run without follower reads:**
 ```bash